gniewomir/nestjs-oauth-authorization-server/docs/overview/ARCHITECTURE-TESTING.md

 - Easy to write new tests
 - Quick test execution
 - Reduced debugging time
+- Parallel test execution

+### 5. Type Safety

+- Compile-time type checking
+- Symbol-based injection
+- Interface contracts enforced
+- Refactoring safety

 ## Conclusion

 The testing architecture in this codebase provides a comprehensive approach to ensuring code quality and reliability.
 By combining unit tests, integration tests, and end-to-end tests with well-designed test utilities and patterns, the codebase achieves high test coverage while maintaining fast execution and clear test organization.
+The addition of transactional testing, symbol-based dependency injection, and comprehensive test data builders ensures the testing approach is both robust and maintainable.
 This approach supports the Domain-Driven Design principles and layered architecture, making the codebase more maintainable and reliable.